-With the adoption of the AHV 21 Reform, the retirement age (now known as the reference age) for women is to be raised progressively to 65 for occupational benefit purposes too and will allow flexible retirement between the ages of 63 and 70.
-The Federal Council's explanatory statement on the BVG reform which is designed to reduce redistributions and improve the level of benefits for lower earners and part-time employees is still being debated in Parliament.
-The entry into force of a revised BVG before 2025 is therefore unlikely.
+Parliament adopted the BVG reform in 2023.
+The purpose of the reform is to secure financing, maintain the level of benefits and make improvements for lower incomes and part-time employees.
+Following the approval of the proposal for a referendum, the electors will be asked to vote in 2024.
+If the outcome of the vote is favourable, entry into force is likely in 2026.

-Purpose Encouragement of investment in private savings plans in addition to the first two columns.
+Encouragement of investment in private savings plans in addition to the first two columns.
 Up to a certain amount contributions to column 3a can be deducted from the taxable income.

+Saving schemes

-Saving schemes Bank savings and insurance policies.
-The maximum permitted deduction in 2023 is CHF 7,056 (normal deduction) or CHF 35,280 (self-employed persons without 2nd column).
+Bank savings and insurance policies.
+The maximum permitted deduction in 2024 is CHF 7,056 (normal deduction) or CHF 35,280 (self-employed persons without 2nd column).

 This deduction can be applied to both the direct federal tax and the cantonal income tax.

 If gainful activity continues beyond the ordinary AHV retirement age, benefit savings may at the same time also continue in column 3a.
 The continuation of benefit savings is permitted for a maximum of five years beyond the ordinary retirement age.

-Interplay of the three columns (old-age pensions)
+Interplay of the three columns

+(old-age pensions)